firasuke/awesome/README.md

 - [Joborun Linux](https://joborun.neocities.org/joborun): Arch as it was meant to be, simple, fast, secure, cutting edge - with runit and without systemd
 - [KISS Linux Community](https://kisscommunity.org/): A meta-distribution
-created by Dylan Araps, featuring the kiss package manager which makes it easy to maintain your own system
+created by Dylan Araps, featuring the kiss package manager that makes it easy to maintain your own system
 - [Kreato Linux](https://linux.kreato.dev/): An independent Linux(R)
 distribution focused on modularity, simplicity and code readability, inspired from projects such as KISS, Gentoo and Arch Linux